MicrosoftDocs/SupportArticles-docs/support/browsers/ie-wpad-diagnostic.md

 In addition to the files collected as part of this diagnostic, the following files are also saved to the selected user's desktop if the related registry keys are present:

-*IE Connections Key Exported Registry Keys Saved to User's Desktop*
+* Internet Explorer Connections Key Exported Registry Keys Saved to User's Desktop*

 |Description|File Name|
 |---|---|